Key takeaways

 There are generally two different types of home loan products that revert rates apply to:

-An introductory rate home loan, is a variable rate home loan that offers a discount off the lender’s standard variable rate for a predetermined period of time, usually one or two years.
+An introductory rate home loan, is a variable rate home loan that offers a rate discount for a period of time, usually between 1 and 3 years.
 At the end of this period, your loan could reset to the bank’s standard variable rate or to a higher revert rate.

 How much higher is the revert rate from the rate I’m paying now?